 Most of the time I baste by hand when sewing “slippery” types of silk (charmeuse, chiffon, organza, georgette).
 It prevents slippery fabric from shifting when I stitch by machine.
 But I work only with a very fine, sharp hand-sewing needle so it doesn’t leave any holes in the delicate fabric after I remove the basting thread.

 Also, you can use a special basting thread which is easily ripped and can be quickly removed.
-I recommend TORRE 100% Cotton Basting Thread, Made in Italy.
-It is off-white, breaks easily, when you want to take out your stitches, doesn’t knot up in long lengths, doesn’t distort the fabric when you pull it out.
+Look at the one below.
+Made in Italy, it is off-white, breaks easily, when you want to take out your stitches, doesn’t knot up in long lengths, doesn’t distort the fabric when you pull it out.

 Now there is also a water-soluble basting thread ( called Wash-A-Way) which completely disappears with water or steam from an iron.
 This is really amazing basting thread.
 I used it a few times and it’s really convenient.